weiji14/zen3geo/docs/stacking.md

 dp_sen1_stack
 ```

-The keyword arguments are passed to {py:func}`stackstac.stack` behind the
+The keyword arguments are 📨 passed to {py:func}`stackstac.stack` behind the
 scenes.
-The important parameters to set in this case are:
+The important❕parameters to set in this case are:

-- **assets**: The STAC item assets (typically the 'band' names)
+- **assets**: The STAC item assets 🍱 (typically the 'band' names)
-- **epsg**: The EPSG projection code, best if you know the native projection
+- **epsg**: The 🌐 EPSG projection code, best if you know the native projection
-- **resolution**: Spatial resolution.
+- **resolution**: Spatial resolution 📏.
 The Sentinel-1 GRD is actually at 10m,
-  but we'll resample to 30m to keep things small and match the Copernicus DEM.
+  but we'll resample to 30m to keep things small 🤏 and match the Copernicus
+  DEM.

 The result is a single {py:class}`xarray.DataArray` 'datacube' 🧊 with
 dimensions (time, band, y, x).